 Bythos is always depicted in art with a beard, as seen in our sculpture.
 His head is tilted back and a shell in his left hand is pressed to his lips.
 A large, lidded jar is in Bythos’ right hand, pressed against his torso and above the hoof, which is tucked underneath his body.
 His scaled tail is curled in the back, forming a volute.
 Beneath the animal appendages is a rectangular plinth that has been faintly textured with linear carvings.

 The statue has been hollowed out all the way from the shell to the base of the piece, allowing this carved sea centaur sculpture to be used as a fountain element.

-CONDITION: Good condition with intentional nicks and rubs.
+CONDITION: Good condition with minor wear and nicks.
 Stone is natural material that can become darker or lighter from the elements.
 Some areas of stone have developed a speckled black patina.